Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

         # Copy the submit script to your home directory
         cp /nfs/course/551-0132-00L/2_Unix2/submit_lsf.sh ~/

-        # Modify the submit script to look something like this:
+        # Modify the submit script (submit_lsf.sh) to look something like this:

             #!/bin/bash
             #BSUB -n 1                                  # number of threads